Open Bible Data Home About News OET Key

 KJB-1611And my master made me sweare, saying, Thou shalt not take a wife to my sonne, of the daughters of the Canaanites, in whose land I dwell:

-BBAnd my maister made me sweare, saying: thou shalt not take a wyfe to my sonne amongest the daughters of the Chanaanites, in whose lande I dwell:
+BshpsAnd my maister made me sweare, saying: thou shalt not take a wyfe to my sonne amongest the daughters of the Chanaanites, in whose lande I dwell:

-GNVNow my master made me sweare, saying, Thou shalt not take a wife to my sonne of the daughters of the Canaanites, in whose land I dwell:
+GnvaNow my master made me sweare, saying, Thou shalt not take a wife to my sonne of the daughters of the Canaanites, in whose land I dwell:

-CBAnd my master hath taken an ooth of me and saide: Thou shalt not take a wife for my sonne amonge the doughters of the Cananites, in whose lande I dwell,
+CvdlAnd my master hath taken an ooth of me and saide: Thou shalt not take a wife for my sonne amonge the doughters of the Cananites, in whose lande I dwell,

-WYCAnd my lord chargide me greetli, and seide, Thou schalt not take to my sone a wijf of the douytris of Canaan, in whos lond Y dwelle,
+WycAnd my lord chargide me greetli, and seide, Thou schalt not take to my sone a wijf of the douytris of Canaan, in whos lond Y dwelle,

-LUTUnd mein Herr hat einen Eid von mir genommen und gesagt: Du sollst meinem Sohn kein Weib nehmen von den Töchtern der Kanaaniter, in deren Lande ich wohne,
+LuthUnd mein Herr hat einen Eid von mir genommen und gesagt: Du sollst meinem Sohn kein Weib nehmen von den Töchtern der Kanaaniter, in deren Lande ich wohne,

-CLVEt adjuravit me dominus meus, dicens: Non accipies uxorem filio meo de filiabus Chananæorum, in quorum terra habito:[fn]
+ClVgEt adjuravit me dominus meus, dicens: Non accipies uxorem filio meo de filiabus Chananæorum, in quorum terra habito:[fn]

 24.37 Et adjuravit, etc. AUG. ubi supra.
 Sententia est eadem, verba non omnia, vel ipsa, vel ita dicta sunt; quod propter eos dicendum, qui evangelistas calumniantur quod in aliquibus verbis non omnino conveniunt, cum res et sententia eadem; hunc enim librum unus scripsit, qui ea quæ supra dixit, cum mandaret Abraham, vel reliqua ponere potuit, si ad rem pertinere judicaret: cum veritas narrationis non exigit, nisi ut rerum sententiarumque veritas sit, quibus voluntas propter quam intimandam verba fiunt satis appareat.

 24.37 And adyuravit, etc. AUG. where supra.
-Sententia it_is eadem, verba not/no everything, or ipsa, or ita dicta sunt; that propter them dicendum, who evangelistas calumniantur that in alito_whom verbis not/no omnino conveniunt, when/with res and sententia eadem; this_one because librum unus scripsit, who ea which supra dixit, when/with mandaret Abraham, or reliqua ponere potuit, when/but_if to rem pertinere yudicaret: when/with veritas narrationis not/no exigit, nisi as rerum sententiarumque veritas let_it_be, to_whom voluntas propter how intimandam verba fiunt satis appareat.
+Sententia it_is eadem, words not/no everything, or ipsa, or ita dicta sunt; that propter them dicendum, who evangelistas calumniantur that in alito_whom verbis not/no omnino conveniunt, when/with res and sententia eadem; this_one because librum unus scripsit, who ea which supra dixit, when/with mandaret Abraham, or reliqua ponere potuit, when/but_if to rem pertinere yudicaret: when/with veritas narrationis not/no exigit, nisi as rerum sententiarumque veritas let_it_be, to_whom voluntas propter how intimandam words fiunt satis appareat.

 TSNTyndale Study Notes: